Finding Real Estate Leads

 15. Commissions Inc. Lead Platform – Commissionsinc claims they are the #1 Real Estate Tech Solution.
 They offer a platform and an app to manage your leads.
 They will run your Adwords and Facebook advertising campaigns for you.
 Sounds like a lot of noise.
 The value proposition is a little flaky.

 16. Firepoint Realty Leads – Firepoint says they deliver scalable lead generation with intelligent routing, to automated lead follow-up and task scheduling, to ROI and conversion reporting for all of your lead sources.
 The price is $350/month and you set you PPC budget which they manage.
-Is this better than a self-directed digital marketing program?
+Their new feature of AI powered conversations shows us where real estate sales and lead generation area headed.

 17. Home Value Leads – Home Value Leads offers a CMS system for $59/month.